laravel/nova-docs/4.0/upgrade.md

 }
 ```

-### Client-side Timezone Detection
+### Client-Side Timezone Detection

-Nova 4 removes the ability to rely on the client machine time in order to display timezone related information.
-Instead, Nova 4 utilizes the application's "server side" timezone as defined by the timezone option in your `app` configuration file.
+Nova 4 removes the ability to rely on the client machine timezone in order to display timezone related information.
+Instead, Nova 4 utilizes the application's "server side" timezone as defined by the timezone option in your application's `app` configuration file.

 Please refer to our documentation regarding [timezone customization](./resources/date-fields.html#customizing-the-timezone) for more information.